guru-bharadwaj20/PESU_IO_Final_Project/README.md

 ### 🧩 The extension — [`extension/`](extension/)
 A **Manifest V3** Chrome extension that measures the time you actually lose to infinite feeds and interrupts the scroll with a short, chosen pause.
 No build step — load it unpacked and go.

-- **The pause** *(image above)* — before a feed opens, a countdown and one deliberate click.
+- **The pause** *(left)* — before a feed opens, a countdown and one deliberate click.
 Enough friction to break the automatic reach, not enough to feel like a wall.
 - **The dashboard** *(right)* — today's total, a per-platform breakdown, a 7-day trend, and one-tap JSON export.
-- **The platforms** *(left)* — YouTube Shorts, Instagram Reels, X / Twitter, Reddit's front page, Facebook, Snapchat Spotlight, Threads, Bluesky, Tumblr, Pinterest, Quora, 9GAG, ShareChat and Likee.
+- **The platforms** — YouTube Shorts, Instagram Reels, X / Twitter, Reddit's front page, Facebook, Snapchat Spotlight, Threads, Bluesky, Tumblr, Pinterest, Quora, 9GAG, ShareChat and Likee.
 Classification is **per-URL, not per-domain**: a lecture isn't brainrot, a Short is; r/cscareerquestions isn't, r/all is.
 - **Local only** — no account, no server, and no network code anywhere in the extension.
 Your data never leaves the machine.

 Full architecture and design notes live in [`extension/README.md`](extension/README.md).